DataDog/KubeHound/README.md

 ## Using KubeHound Data

 To query the KubeHound graph data requires using the [Gremlin](https://tinkerpop.apache.org/gremlin.html) query language via an API call or dedicated graph query UI.
-A number of graph query UIs are availble, but we recommend [gdotv](https://gdotv.com/).
-To access the KubeHound graph using `gdotv`:
+A number of fully featured graph query UIs are available (both commercial and open source), but we provide an accompanying Jupyter notebook based on the [AWS Graph Notebook](https://github.com/aws/graph-notebook),to quickly showcase the capabilities of Kubehound.
+To access the UI:

++ Visit [http://localhost:8888/notebooks/Kubehound.ipynb](http://localhost:8888/notebooks/Kubehound.ipynb) in your browser
++ Use the default password `admin` to login (note: this can be changed via the [Dockerfile](./deployments/kubehound/notebook/Dockerfile) or by setting the `NOTEBOOK_PASSWORD` environment variable in the [.env](./deployments/kubehound/.env.tpl) file)
++ Follow the initial setup instructions in the notebook to connect to the Kubehound graph and configure the rendering
-+ Download and install the application from https://gdotv.com/
++ Start running the queries and exploring the graph!
-+ Create a connection to the local janusgraph instance by following the steps here https://docs.gdotv.com/connection-management/ and using `hostname=localhost`
-+ Navigate to the query editor and enter a sample query e.g `g.V().count()`.
-See detailed instructions here: https://docs.gdotv.com/query-editor/#run-your-query

 ### Example queries